gitlabhq/gitlabhq/doc/user/project/pages/introduction.md

 ### Do I need to create a user/group website before creating a project website?

 No, you don't.
-You can create your project first and it will be accessed under `http(s)://namespace.example.io/projectname`.
+You can create your project first and access it under `http(s)://namespace.example.io/projectname`.

 ## Known issues